 This post may contain affiliate links.
 Please see my full disclosure policy details.

-This can be a hot topic.
-Many folks prefer one craft to the other.
 I learned to crochet long before I learned to knit, and I think this is one of the reasons why I gravitate towards crochet.
 For me, it goes faster, is more intuitive, and designing in crochet comes naturally.
-Others love to knit, and for them, it goes more naturally.
-Both can produce truly beautiful, hand-crafted creations to be enjoyed and shared.

 Crochet Hooks vs Knitting Needles